tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - How "conventional" of a portfolio do I want?
   - How much risk can I and do I want to take?
     - How much complexity can you tolerate and tracking error?
     - The law of diminishing returns applies to asset classes.
-You get a diversification boost from the first several, after that, you are just amusing yourself
+You get a diversification boost from the first several.
+After that, you are just amusing yourself

 - The more complex your AA, the more tracking error you will get vs the index (Like the S+P 500).
-You have to ask yourself how much will that bother you?
+Do you have to ask yourself how much that will bother you?
   - Tracking error means that your portfolio will behave very differently than everyone else's
   - If that bothers you, then you need a simpler portfolio.
 If it doesn't, then you can be more complex.
     - Increasing the number of asset classes will improve diversification but will also increase your work and tracking error